 There are a lot of Python modules and functions that you can use to script rigging tasks.

-mgear.maya.rigbitsthere are functions for Vectors, control icons, fcurves, skinning, logging and much more.
+mgear.maya.rigbitsthere are functions for Vectors, creating transforms, building curve constraints, control icons, fcurves, skinning, logging and much more.
 A full list is in the documentation.

 However, the docs just list the functions without much context or examples.
 All the tutorials on how to use mGear are found in the Youtube videos and they are in reverse chronological order.